-It is God’s love for the sinner that is the cause of salvation, not wanting appeasement for injury of sin.
+It is God’s love for the sinner that is the cause of salvation, not wanting appeasement for injury of sin. .
 It is God that wills and brings forth a man who represents His finality for us and who overcomes the forces against Him and involves our response of accepting the offer of salvation that comes from the divine initiative present in Jesus.
+(Very much it seems to me in accord with Duns Scotus).
 There is in theministry of Jesus the tragic rejection of Himself despite His real obedience to God, His surrender and then the vindication of Him in the resurrection.
 This opens up a much wider variety of explanations of His death and the reasons for it that God beyond the restricted western church tradition of Jesus death as a Satisfaction of God.

 Wolfhart Pannenburg – Reconciliation